 Art and Design - Children are encouraged to be creative using a variety of art media and techniques.
 An awareness of colour, shape, balance, focus and proportion is developed alongside the use of symbols to convey ideas and feelings.
 The study of work by artists and designers of the past and present complements this work.

 Music - The teaching of music is based upon the fact that it is a creative and social art to be enjoyed.
 Children are taught about the building blocks of music; pitch, rhythm, dynamics, texture, timbre, harmony and structure, and have the opportunity to enjoy musical experiences through listening, singing and moving to music and by playing tuned and untuned percussion.
 Children have excellent instrumental opportunities at this school.
 Children from Year 1 upwards are taught music by music specialists from Tees Valley Music Service.
-We currently have lessons in singing, recorders, brass and violin.
+We currently have lessons in singing, recorders, ukulele, drumming and guitars.

 Physical Education - Children will be encouraged to become active participants in all areas of physical activity and will be helped to develop the skills necessary for this.
 In KS1 PE lessons are skills based and activities develop fitness, motor skills, co-ordination, co-operation, travelling and ball skills.
 In KS2 these skills are built upon and developed as children participate in more structured team games; netball, tag rugby, football, hockey, tennis, rounders and cricket as well as individual sports such as fitness, movement, athletics, gymnastics and cross-country.
 We encourage healthy competition as well as enjoyment, sportsmanship and fair play.
 During key stage 1 and 2, children benefit from the expertise of qualified sports coaches.